Netflix's '13 Reasons Why' is back — and still disturbing, mental health experts warn

 “In developing these new resources, Netflix worked with a variety of organizations in multiple regions to provide their input and expertise on relevant topic areas presented in the series, including suicide, bullying, sexual assault, threats of harm, drug abuse and more,” Netflix said in a statement to NBC News.

-Netflix did not specifically address whether the feedback from critics of season one played a role in the additions to the show.
+Netflix did not specifically address whether the feedback from critics of Season 1 played a role in the additions to the show.

 Related